sudiplun/portfolio/src/content/blog/fixZip.md

 If neither of these options work, you may need to contact the owner of the ZIP file to obtain a new, uncorrupted version of the file.
 ```

-then search on google `how can i fix corrupt zip file in kali linux` found this https://superuser.com/questions/23290/terminal-tool-linux-for-repair-corrupted-zip-files
+Search on google `how can i fix corrupt zip file in kali linux` found this https://superuser.com/questions/23290/terminal-tool-linux-for-repair-corrupted-zip-files
 use this command to fix zip error

 ```bash
 zip -FF Corrupted.zip --out New.zip
 ```
+Again use first command boom its shows password.